zfoo-project/zfoo/README_EN.md

 Why is zfoo protocol ?
 -----------

+- The protocol currently supports Java C++ C# Go Java Javascript TypeScript GDScript Lua
+- Universal distributed server protocol implementation, there are implementations in other languages, which can easily implement RPC, servers, and microservices on other platforms
 - The fastest custom format framework for Java binary serialization, with the fewest serialized bytes, more secure and compatible
-- The protocol currently supports C++ C# Go Java Javascript TypeScript GDScript Lua, which can easily achieve cross-platform
 - In the single-threaded benchmark test, serialization and deserialization are 50% faster than Protobuf and 100% faster than Kryo

 Ⅰ. Introduction of zfoo🚩
 -----------

-- **Extremely fast, asynchronous, Actor design pattern, lock-free design, RPC framework based on Spring**
+- **Extremely fast, asynchronous, Actor design pattern, lock-free design, RPC framework based on Spring MVC**
 - **Fastest serialization and deserialization**，use [zfoo protocol](protocol/README.md) as a network protocol
 - **High scalability**，Single server deployment, microservice deployment, cluster deployment, gateway deployment
 - **Can be used as a game server framework or website server framework.**